magento/devdocs/guides/v2.3/ui_comp_guide/bk-ui_comps.md

 **UI components have different settings**

-Configuration settings (their list and names) are different among UI components; these settings contain constants, optional and required settings.
+Configuration settings (their list and names) are different among UI component's these settings contain constants, optional and required settings.
 Developers need to treat every UI component separately.

 **Beware of mistakes in XML config**